Best NVMe SSD Enclosure product boxes Best NVMe SSD Enclosure product boxes

 Enclosure sequential performance chart CrystalDiskMark

-As evidenced by the CrystalDiskMark sequential performance chart, any decent M.2 enclosure will max out its interface bandwidth when connected to a sufficiently fast USB port.
-This also means that an external PCIe/NVMe SSD in a 10 Gbps enclosure is about twice as fast even when compared to high-end internal SATA drives.
+As evidenced by the CrystalDiskMark sequential performance chart, any M.2 enclosure will use all of the available bandwidth when connected to a sufficiently fast USB port.
+Incidentally, this also means that an external PCIe/NVMe SSD in a regular 10 Gbps enclosure is almost twice as fast as high-end internal SATA drives.

 Enclosure random performance chart CrystalDiskMark

-Random performance with small chunks of data (a better proxy for overall performance) evens things out further compared to mainstream internal M.2 SSDs.
-The USB interface is still a limiting factor, as a 20 Gbps enclosure is also significantly slower than, for example, the internal WD Black SN770.
+Random performance with small chunks of data is a better proxy for overall performance in a range of everyday tasks.
+It also evens things out a bit compared to mainstream internal M.2 SSDs.
+The USB interface is still a limiting factor, and a 20 Gbps enclosure remains much slower than, for example, the internal WD Black SN770.
+Interestingly, write performance is still better with the entry-level (internal) SATA drive but internal M.2 SSDs are practically always faster.

 Enclosure gaming performance chart Final Fantasy

 But how will an enclosure behave in a real-world-like gaming scenario?
 Load times in the FF XIV standalone benchmark are actually quite impressive, especially when compared to an internal hard drive.
-Interestingly, a 20 Gbps enclosure seems to offer some improvements here as well.
+The 20 Gbps enclosure does offer some improvements here as well, reducing loading times by almost a second.
+However, this benchmark combines the total loading times for five levels, so it’s a barely noticeable difference.

 Is a 20 Gbps (or Faster) Enclosure Worth It?

-Most M.2 SSD enclosures use a 10 Gbps USB 3.2 Gen 2 interface, which has the advantage of also being available on a relatively wide range of PCs and laptops.
-USB 3.2 Gen 2×2 (20 Gbps) is much less common, meaning that these enclosures will run at full speed on far fewer devices.
-Thunderbolt 3/4 or USB4 offers up to 40 Gbps of bandwidth but these interfaces are very rare outside of MacBooks and niche PC motherboards.
+As mentioned, M.2 SSD enclosures with the 10 Gbps USB 3.2 Gen 2 interface and a Type-A connector are compatible with a wide range of PCs and laptops.
+USB 3.2 Gen 2×2 (20 Gbps) ports require Type-C connectors and are much less common, thus limiting the usage scenarios.
+Thunderbolt 3/4 or USB4 offers up to 40 Gbps of bandwidth, but even in 2026, these interfaces are still few and far between outside of MacBooks and high-end PC motherboards.

 USB Bandwidth Chart